MarcAtHTW/MA-CI-CMGMT/README.md

-ToDo: Subdirectories are in versioncontrol for using CMGMT with ansible.
+Subdirectories are in versioncontrol for using CMGMT with ansible.